montrealjug/jug-montreal-otel/slides/otel.md

 A tool to store and visualize traces, metrics or logs

+You have to use another tool like Jaegger, Prometheus, ...

 ---

 # What does it provide

 * Specification
 * API and SDK in many languages (Java, Python, Rust, ...)
-* SDK configuration is using centralized configuration variables
+* SDK configuration with centralized configuration variables
 * Collector : aka OtelCol, written in go, can have an authenticator
 * Protocol : aka OTLP, over HTTP or gRPC or JSON Protobuff (experimental)